-Accordingly, taking into account previously obtained results for the neat PCL structures [25], in the current study an optimization design strategy for additive manufacturing processes based on extrusion/injection methods was first employed to develop PCL/HA nanocomposite scaffolds for hard tissue regeneration.
-The nanocomposite scaffolds were analysed at different levels and examples of strategies for the development of customized scaffolds were reported.
+Accordingly, taking into account the previously obtained results for the neat PCL structures [25], in this study, an optimisation design strategy for additive manufacturing processes based on extrusion/injection methods was first employed to develop PCL/HA nanocomposite scaffolds for hard tissue regeneration.
+The nanocomposite scaffolds were analysed at different levels, and examples of strategies for the development of customised scaffolds were reported.

 materials and methods

-Poly(ε-caprolactone)/hydroxyapatite nanocomposite pellets were first developed and then processed through fused deposition modelling (FDM)/3D fibre deposition technique.
+PCL/HA nanocomposite pellets were first developed and then processed through the fused deposition modelling (FDM)/3D fibre deposition technique.

-Specifically, poly(ε-caprolactone) (PCL, Mw = 65000, Sigma-Aldrich, St. Louis, MO) pellets were dissolved in tetrahydrofuran (THF, Sigma-Aldrich, St. Louis, MO) with stirring at room temperature.
-Hydroxyapatite (HA) nanoparticles and, then, ethanol were added to the solution.
+Specifically, poly(ε-caprolactone) (PCL; Mw = 65000; Sigma-Aldrich, St. Louis, MO) pellets were dissolved in tetrahydrofuran (THF; Sigma-Aldrich, St. Louis, MO) while stirring at room temperature.
+HA nanoparticles and, then, ethanol was added to the solution.

-A PCL/HA weight ratio (w/w) of 90/10 was considered and an ultrasonic bath (Branson 1510 MT, Danbury, CT) was employed for the dispersion of nanoparticles in the PCL/THF solution.
+A PCL/HA weight ratio (w/w) of 90/10 was considered, and an ultrasonic bath (Branson 1510 MT, Danbury, CT) was employed for the dispersion of the nanoparticles in the PCL/THF solution.

-PCL/HA nanocomposite pellets were processed using a bioextruder [25] to fabricate 3D scaffolds (length L of 7.0 mm, width W of 7.0 mm, height H0 of 8.0 mm) characterized by a 0/90° lay-down pattern.
+PCL/HA nanocomposite pellets were processed using a bioextruder [25] to fabricate 3D scaffolds (length L of 7.0 mm, width W of 7.0 mm, and height H0 of 8.0 mm), characterised by a 0/90° lay-down pattern.

 A nozzle with an inner diameter of 400 µm was used to extrude/inject the material.
 The nanocomposite fibres/filaments were deposited according to the selected sequence of stacking (i.e., lay-down pattern).
-A fibre spacing (i.e., filament distance - FD) of 1,000 µm was employed.
+A fibre spacing (i.e., filament distance [FD]) of 1,000 µm was used.

-PCL/HA scaffolds were manufactured by using three different values of the slice thickness (ST), deposition velocity (DV), screw rotation velocity (SRV) and process temperature (PT), Table 1.
+The PCL/HA scaffolds were manufactured using three different values of the ST, DV, SRV, and PT, as shown in Table 1.

-With regard to the fabrication of the devices, one parameter was varied iteratively, while maintaining constant the other three parameters.
+With regard to the fabrication of the devices, one parameter was varied iteratively, while maintaining the other three as constant parameters.

-The morphology of the scaffolds was investigated by Scanning Electron Microscopy (SEM) focusing on the filament diameter, strand distance (centre-to-centre distance) and layer thickness.
+The morphology of the scaffolds was investigated by scanning electron microscopy, focusing on the filament diameter, strand distance (centre-to-centre distance), and layer thickness.

-The mechanical behaviour of the 3D scaffolds was properly analysed.
+The mechanical behaviour of the 3D scaffolds was appropriately analysed.

-Compression tests on 3D scaffolds and nanoindentation analyses on scaffold fibres were performed to assess the effect of the inclusion of HA nanoparticles on the mechanical behaviour and local surface properties.
+Compression tests on the 3D scaffolds and nanoindentation analyses on the scaffold fibres were performed to assess the effect of the inclusion of HA nanoparticles on the mechanical behaviour and local surface properties.

 In particular, mechanical compression tests were carried out on the fabricated 3D PCL/HA scaffolds.
 The structures were tested at a cross-head speed of 1 mm/min up to a strain of 0.4 mm/mm, using an INSTRON 5566 testing system.